aiven/devportal/docs/tools/terraform/howto/upgrade-to-opensearch.rst

 Your Elasticsearch service has been upgraded to OpenSearch with Terraform, and the resource configuration updated to use a resource type of OpenSearch.

-If you have had any Elasticsearch ALCs and users, do not forget to import OpenSearch counterparts to the Terraform state.
+If you have had any Elasticsearch ACLs and users, do not forget to import OpenSearch counterparts to the Terraform state.

 .. code-block::